Skip to main content

 Similarly to participant desire for government action, corporations are also expected to take on environmental issues.
 Companies like Nestle have been on the receiving end of intense protests in response to their plastic production, having produced 1.7 million tons of plastic in 2018.
 Moreover, only 100 companies are thought to be responsible for 71% of the world’s global greenhouse gas emissions.
 With statistics like these, the role corporations must play becomes increasingly obvious.

-Misguided Sustainability
+Misguided sustainability

 Another great barrier to environmentally friendly behavior is the difficulty of dispersing accurate information.
 More than half of our respondents were misguided in at least one green area.
 Most commonly, 61.6% of people believed an eco-friendly lifestyle was more expensive.
 While there are certain eco-friendly brands that do incur higher costs, there are more eco-friendly practices and products that can help save money.
 For instance, the heating and cooling of your home can consume roughly half of your annual energy bill, which certain tricks can help.
 Using washable rags as opposed to paper towels can dramatically impact your grocery bill.
 Buying a reusable cup can help you save money by reducing the amount you spend on plastic bottles.